Dasync/Dasync/README.md

     // Normally, 'Yield' instructs runtime to re-schedule
     // continuation of an async method, thus gives opportunity
     // for other work items on the thread pool to execute.
-    // Similarly, DASYNC Execution Engine will save the sate
+    // Similarly, DASYNC Execution Engine will save the state
     // of the routine and will schedule its continuation,
     // possibly on a different node.